qvacua/vimr/README.md

 - play around with Swift (and especially with [RxSwift](https://github.com/ReactiveX/RxSwift)) and
 - (most importantly) have fun!

+### SwiftNeoVim

+[SwiftNeoVim](https://github.com/qvacua/vimr/tree/master/SwiftNeoVim) is the Cocoa Framework which bundles everything, e.g. the NeoVim's `runtime`-files, needed to embed NeoVim in a Cocoa App.
+It is really easy to embed NeoVim in your own App: Just add an instance of `NeoVimView` somewhere in your App and that's it! 😎 (You can treat it as any other `NSView`-subclasses)

+TBD: More details.

+---

 If you want to support VimR financially, you can use [Bountysource](https://www.bountysource.com/teams/vimr).
 Big thanks to [all](https://www.bountysource.com/teams/vimr/backers) who did support: We've spent the first 99€ for a year's worth of Apple's Developer Program as you may have noticed from the code-signed snapshot builds.
 Seriously you guys@Apple; You should make it free for free App makers and open source developers.

 ## Download